-Eggs, lean meat, beans, nuts, and cheese (in limited quantities)
+Eggs, lean meat, beans, nuts and cheese (in limited quantities) are

 from.
 Vinegar-based dressings typically have less fat and calories

-the healthy fat from the oil helps your body to absorb some
+healthy fat from the oil helps your body to absorb some of the vitamins

-- You can easily make your own salad dressing by using 2 parts olive oil to 1 part acid (balsamic vinegar, red wine vinegar, cider vinegar, lemon juice, or a combination).
+- You can easily make your own salad dressing by using 2 parts olive oil to 1 part acid (balsamic vinegar, red wine vinegar, cider vinegar, lemon juice or a combination of these).
 Add seasonings that you enjoy (oregano, basil, pepper, garlic).
 To make the dressing thicker, you can add a small amount of Dijon mustard or plain Greek yogurt.
 Experiment with the amounts until you find a combination that you enjoy.

-A salad can be the perfect meal for a hot summer day — you don’t have to turn on the stove to make a healthy, delicious meal.
+A salad is perfect for a hot summer day because you don’t have to turn on the stove to make a healthy, delicious meal.
 If you have a garden, most of the meal can be taken right out of your backyard.
 You can also visit your local farmer’s market to see what is fresh and in season.
 You may just find something new to add to your delicious creation.

 Whether you are preparing dinner for your family, entertaining a crowd or grabbing something on the run, choosing a salad can be a simple way to satisfy recommendations for fruit and vegetable intake.
 However, be smart about what you add to it because salads overloaded with cheese, bacon, croutons and dressing can ruin the intention to eat healthy.

-*With contributions from Melissa Bess, Nutrition and Health Education Specialist, Camden County & Tammy Roberts, Nutrition and Health Education Specialist, Bates County, University of Missouri Extension
+*With contributions from Melissa Bess, former Nutrition and Health Education Specialist & Tammy Roberts, Nutrition and Health Education Specialist, Bates County, University of Missouri Extension